 - If you aren’t vegan, you can easily just use regular cream cheese, or a 50/50 blend of cream cheese and butter.

 - Keep in mind while calculating macros that certain sugar alcohols, like erythritol, should be subtracted from the total carbs!

 - While I strive to provide accurate nutrition information, there are variations across brands and types of ingredients.
 So, if you’re using other brands than those mentioned, your macros may be different.
 All nutrition info is calculated from the USDA values for each ingredient, unless a brand is specifically mentioned (or no generic listing is available), and are for information purposes only!

 - Preheat oven to 350°F (180°C).

 - Cream together sugar, cream cheese and extracts.

 - Mix in coconut flour until everything forms a pretty stiff dough.

 - Roll out dough on a silicone baking mat (I used wax paper on top of the dough as well), and cut into shapes with adorable or festive (or both!) cookie cutters.
 If the dough is too sticky, try chilling it for about 5-10 minutes so it hardens up again.
 You can also sprinkle the surface of the dough very lightly with more coconut flour.

 - Line up on a cookie tray, and bake for about 20 minutes, until the edges are golden.

-- Let cool, so the cookies set up and don't crumble, and enjoy!
+- Let cool for at least 10-15 minutes, so the cookies set up and don't crumble, and enjoy!